vernisaz/rust_dev_studio/README.md

 You are free to use any other web server capable to run CGI scripts.
-Rust terminal can be used only with **SimHTTP**, because only this server provides the WS CGI support.
+Rust terminal can be used only with **SimHTTP**, because only the server provides the WS CGI support.

 There is Java terminal websocket endpoint built on JSR 356 technology.
 It's out of support but still can be obtained [from](https://gitlab.com/tools6772135/rusthub/-/tree/master/src/java/rustcgi).